 Once you’ve made a few changes on your updated website, it’s a good idea to test it using A/B testing.
 This form of testing involves creating two versions of your website and running a test on both of them to collect stats on traffic and user engagement.
 It will help you base your decisions on real data, and make changes to your site accordingly.
 For example, you can experiment with two different CTAs to see which one entices users to click on it more.
 Check out these effective call-to-action examples for ideas.
 Or, replace a photo slideshow with a full screen video on one of your web pages.
 Then, you can test out the two variants and see which one performs better.
-For more information, check out this guide on how to perform A/B tests on your site, with the help of two recommended tools.

 08. Optimize your SEO

 Last, but certainly not least, remember that you want your target audience to easily find you on search engines like Google.
-You may have already worked towards improving your SEO (Search Engine Optimization) in the past, but it’s definitely worth reviewing it as you’re revamping your website.
+You may have already worked towards improving your SEO (search engine optimization) in the past, but it’s definitely worth reviewing it as you’re revamping your website.
 You’ll have new images for which you should write alt text, plus additional pages that will require optimized URLs.
 A good place to start is by conducting keyword research.
 Keywords are two-to-five-word phrases that your potential customers would type into search engines when looking for a business like yours.
 To increase your chances of ranking higher, take a look at these professional free SEO tools that will help you find the right words and phrases to target through your website.